October 22, 2025

 Double-Car Doors

 The classic 16’x7’ remains popular, though newer subdivisions often opt for 18’ widths to fit SUVs with side mirrors extended.
-As vehicles grow bulkier, Consolidated Doors West Bend reports a 20% increase in 8’ height requests over the past five years 12.
+As vehicles grow bulkier, Garage Door Professional LLC (Wisconsin Garage Door Pro) reports a 20% increase in 8’ height requests over the past five years 12.

 A cozy residential scene in snowy Wisconsin